 Eva Ciko Carman is a managing partner of Ropes & Gray LLP’s New York office and co-head of the global Securities Enforcement practice.
 She has 27 years of experience representing investment advisers and boards in connection with Securities and Exchange Commission examinations, investigations and litigated actions.
 Her focus is on investment company, private equity, hedge fund and credit fund defense.
 Her practice is nationwide.
 Ms. Carman has had recent cases in seven of the SEC’s regional offices and the Washington office.
 Her recent experience includes two rare mid-investigation dismissals of fee and expense investigations, and complete defense of a portfolio manager of a prominent hedge fund in an insider trading case.
 She provides regulatory guidance on matters relating to insider trading, custody, anti-corruption, design and implementation of compliance programs intended to address complex and novel trading and business issues.
 She has also been tapped to conduct internal investigations, the most recent of which was of a commodities broker that was under investigation for complex issues associated with accounting disclosures.

-Christine C. Carsman joined Affiliated Managers Group, Inc. in 2004 and currently serves as Executive Vice President and Senior Policy Advisor.
-In her role as Senior Policy Advisor, she advises the CEO and the Executive team while actively engaging in policy matters around the world.
-Previously, Ms. Carsman served as Chief Regulatory Counsel and Deputy General Counsel, responsible for overseeing the Company’s regulatory affairs and legal and compliance support of AMG’s global operations and its Affiliates.
+Christine C. Carsman joined Affiliated Managers Group, Inc. in 2004 and currently serves as Senior Policy Advisor.
+In this role, she advises the CEO and the Executive team while actively engaging in policy matters around the world.
+Previously, Ms. Carsman served as the Executive Vice President, Chief Regulatory Counsel and Deputy General Counsel, responsible for overseeing the Company’s regulatory affairs and legal and compliance support of AMG’s global operations and its Affiliates.
 Prior to joining AMG, Ms. Carsman served as Vice President, Senior Counsel and Director of Operational Risk Management and Compliance at Wellington Management Company, LLP from 1995 to 2004.
 Ms. Carsman also held positions as Deputy General Counsel at The Boston Company, Inc., and as an attorney at Sullivan & Worcester, LLP.
 Ms. Carsman serves on the Board of Trustees for AMG Funds Family of Funds and is a Director of the AMG Pantheon Fund, LLC, the AMG Pantheon Master Fund, LLC and the Harding Loevner Funds, Inc. Ms. Carsman is Vice Chair of the Board of Governors for the Investment Adviser Association (IAA), and is a member of the IAA’s Legal and Regulatory Committee, Chairing the Committee’s Regulatory Reform Working Group.
 She also serves as a member of the Steering Committee for the IAA Active Managers Council, and Chairs the Council’s Policy Task Force.
 She received her B.A. from Simmons College and her J.D. from Northeastern University School of Law.

 Joanna Catalucci is a Senior Managing Director, Chief Compliance Officer & Senior Compliance Manager within Guggenheim Partners.
 In this role, she leads the strategic direction of the comprehensive compliance program for Guggenheim Investments focusing on compliance requirements of the investment advisors, products and distribution specific to the registered fund business.
 Before joining Guggenheim, she served as senior vice president and chief compliance officer of Rydex|SGI for 12 years.
 In this role, Ms. Catalucci oversaw the compliance programs for Rydex|SGI’s investment advisor, mutual funds and ETFs, as well as institutional accounts.
 Ms. Catalucci also oversaw the execution and monitoring of Rydex|SGI’s Code of Ethics and coordinated all aspects of various regulatory exams.
 In addition, she led the Risk Committee for Rydex|SGI.
 Before joining Rydex|SGI in 2000, Ms. Catalucci served as vice president of fund administration for Chase Global Fund Services Co., where she was responsible for compliance for the Morgan Stanley Dean Witter group of funds.
 Before that, she served as an audit supervisor at PriceWaterhouseCoopers, LLP.
 Ms. Catalucci holds a B.S. degree in accounting from Merrimack College in Andover, MA.